|

 that prints still exist at all.
 For that reason alone, it's good

 that it's been released.
-However, even if it was restored and complete
+However, even if it was restored and completem

-Inheritor of Kung-Fu probably wouldn't make much sense anyway.
+Inheritor of Kung-Fu probably wouldn't make much sense.

 Ti Lung stars as the hero, who befriends